 The most common type of derailleurs is cable-operated, and their more hi-tech counterpart is electronically-operated.
 Cable-operated derailleurs are much lighter; while electronically-operated ones weigh more because of all the wires and batteries, they offer much smoother shifting.

 This part is another factor that makes a bike’s price tag spike.
 It is also the makes a huge difference in ride quality and performance.
 A tyre’s weight will also contribute in your bike’s overall performance.
-Cheap tyres are often light and the contact patch is not as sticky as more expensive tyres.
+Cheaper tyres are often light and the contact patch is not as sticky as more other tyres.

 Pressure also matters.
 Just because your tyres indicate a specific optimal tyre pressure, doesn’t mean that you should always pump in what the number shows.
 Road conditions will also be a factor in performance, relative to your tyre pressure.
 If roads and streets in your area are smooth then you’ll benefit from the indicated pressure; but if you take roads that are quite bumpy then you should consider lowering your tyre temperature.